qfishpear/fishrss/README-en.md

 ```

 ## Automatically ban uploaders `autoban.py`
-This script read the statistics from deluge, add the uploaders who fullfill given conditions to file `CONFIG["red"/"ops"/"dic]["filter_config"]["banlist"]`
+This script read the statistics from deluge, add the uploaders who fullfill given conditions to file `CONFIG["red"/"ops"/"dic]["filter_config"]["banlist"]`.

+`autoban.py` runs independently with `filter.py` and only interacts with it by the banlist file.

 ### Rule of banning